 Bottle gourds can be easily grown in 14-inch containers or big sized grow bags.
 Add good quality potting mixture in the container before planting seeds.
 The organic veggie mix is one of the best suited growing media for bottle gourds.
 Grow one plant per container.

 - Bottle gourd should be grown in open and sunny locations.

 - Top dress the plant with a thick layer of coco peat and well-rotted manure in equal parts.
 Repeat this 2-3 times during the growing season.

 - Bottle gourd plant requires plenty of watering for growth.
 It requires abundant moisture all the time.

 - Continuous stopping and pinching of climber ensures very faithful and sharply plant.

 Read more about growing cucurbits: the monsoon-special vegetables.

 - Immature gourds are falling: A very common trouble.
 Baby gourds remain at a standstill, eventually shrivelled up and fall off.
 Usually, this is due to lack of sufficient nourishment or watering.
 Supply liquid manure and let it reach right down to the roots.

 - Small fruits are rotting: Gourds when quite small, turn yellow, rot at the end and eventually fall off.
 This may be due to waterlogging or imperfect pollination.
 Read about 5 reasons your plants are turning yellow.

-Bottle gourd is one of the oldest vegetable grown by ancient human civilizations.
-The history of bottle gourd cultivation is untraceable and goes back to thousands of years.
+Bottle gourd is one of the oldest vegetables grown by ancient human civilizations.
+The history of bottle gourd cultivation is untraceable and goes back thousands of years.